Approximate Projection Methods for Decentralized Optimization with Functional Constraints: Algorithm, Assumptions, and Main Results

 \subsection{Main Results}

-Our first proposition demonstrates the correctness of the algorithm (\ref{eqn:algo1})-(\ref{eqn:algo3}).
-The end result is stated in the following proposition, which holds under the assumptions we have laid out above.

-The first proposition states a convergence result which holds under the $Q$-strongly connected time-varying sequence of doubly stochastic matrices $\{W_k\}$. \begin{proposition} \textit{ Let Assumptions \ref{assume:ds} - \ref{assume:nc} and the stepsize conditions in \eqref{eqn:step} hold.
+We now provide two convergence results for DAP, Proposition \ref{prop:as} for problem \eqref{eqn:prob} and Proposition \ref{prop:as2} for problem \eqref{eqn:probepi}, respectively, for which we use different assumptions on the network.
+The first proposition states a convergence result which holds under a $Q$-strongly connected time-varying sequence of graphs $\{\Gc_k\}$ and the corresponding doubly stochastic matrices $\{W_k\}$ which respect the graph topologies. \begin{proposition} \textit{ Let Assumptions \ref{assume:ds} - \ref{assume:nc} hold and the optimal set $\Xc^*$ of \eqref{eqn:prob} be nonempty.
+Let the nonnegative and nonincreasing stepsize $\{\a_k\}$ satisfy conditions in \eqref{eqn:step}.
 Then, the iterates $\{x_{i,k}\}$ generated by each agent $i \in \Vc$ via DAP in Algorithm \ref{alg:DAP} converge almost surely to the same point in the optimal set $\Xc^*$ of \eqref{eqn:prob}, i.e., for a random point $x^{\star}\in \Xc^*$

 } \end{proposition}